 Link Between Obesity and Mental Health

 Studies show that there is a link between obesity and mental health issues.
-Regardless of the age or gender, the common risk factors plays a major role.
+Regardless of age or gender, the common risk factors play a major role.
 For example, both lower socioeconomic status and sedentary lifestyles lead straight to depression and weight gain.
-To reverse engineer this condition transitioning to a healthy lifestyle is the first step.
+Transitioning to a healthy lifestyle is the first step to reverse engineer this condition.

 Moreover, adults who are depressed from emotional abuse sometimes lack the energy or motivation to exercise.
-Therefore, lack of motivation coupled with a sedentary lifestyle sets the stage for weight problems.
+Therefore, lack of motivation and a sedentary lifestyle set the stage for weight problems.
 As a result, it becomes a barrier to treatment.

 Barriers to Treatment